Key Points:

 As a medical scribe, you might have the possibility to look at your keyboard, so this skill would seem unnecessary.
 However, it’s important to learn it as it can still help you a lot!

 How to learn to type without looking at your keyboard and increase your typing speed and accuracy through it?
-You need to feel the keys—this requires the following:
+You need to build muscle memory.
+This requires the following:

-• Consider playing typing games that require you to practice quick typing of particular, unrelated letters rather than words.
+- Focus on Letter Combinations: Consider playing typing games that require you to practice quick typing of particular, unrelated letters rather than just common words.
+This is vital for typing unfamiliar medical terminology.

-• Learn typing from the home row position (more below the list).
+- Learn typing from the home row position (more below).

-• Type in the same position—you should establish your position in front of a computer and stick to it, as it’ll make it easier for you to locate the right keys without looking.
+- Type in the same position: Establish an ergonomic position in front of a computer and stick to it, as it’ll make it easier for you to locate the right keys by feel.

 So, what is the home row technique, and how can you use it to improve your typing speed?